rockstor/rockstor-doc/services.rst

   sent to the LDAP server.
-* **Certificate URL**: If the ``Enable TLS`` checkbox is checked, you can specify a URL from which to download a valid CA (Certificate Authority) Ceritifcate.
+* **Certificate URL**: If the ``Enable TLS`` checkbox is checked, you can specify a URL from which to download a valid CA (Certificate Authority) Certificate.
 A valid CA Certificate must be in PEM (Privacy Enhanced Mail) format.

 To start or stop the service, click the corresponding ON or OFF button.